ContentSquare/chproxy/docs/src/content/docs/use-cases/all-use-cases.md

 ---
 title: All the above configs combined
-menuTitle: All of the above
+sidebar:
-category: Use Cases
+  label: All of the above
-position: 304
+  order: 4
 ---